Observation of the density dependence of the closed-channel fraction of a $^6$Li superfluid: Results and discussion

-Next, we measure $Z$ in the unitary and BCS regimes with the calibrated $\Omega_m^2/\gamma_m$.
-At unitarity, $x=1/2$, and thus $N(t)^{-1/6}\propto t$.
-The $1/e$ decay time of the molecules is carefully chosen to be about 60~ms, which is much longer than the estimated equilibration time of the dressed molecules \cite{Sanner2012PRL}.
-The inset of Fig.~\ref{fig2} shows as an example the remaining atom number $N^{-1/6}$ versus probe time $t$.
+Next, we measure $Z_{cc}$ in the unitary and BCS regimes with the calibrated $\Omega_\text{m}^2/\gamma_\text{m}$.
+At unitarity, $\alpha=1/2$, and thus $N(t)^{-1/6}\propto t+\Delta t$, with slope $\rho^{-1/6} =\beta /6 \propto \eta$.
+The $1/e$ decay time of the molecules is carefully chosen to be about 60~ms, which is much longer than the estimated equilibration time of the dressed molecules~\cite{Sanner2012PRL}.
+The inset of Fig.~\ref{fig2} shows as an example $N^{-1/6}$ versus $t$.
 The good agreement between the data and the linear fitting demonstrates the validity of the theoretical model.
-By substituting the fitting result into Eq.~(\ref{parameter}), we obtain $\alpha=0.070 (1)$, which is very close to the theoretical prediction of 0.066 at zero $T$.
-For comparison, the data are also been fitted exponentially, as shown in Fig.~S3(b) (see Supplementary Information).
-Despite that the change in $Z$ is only about 30\% during the molecular probing, the deviation between the exponential fitting curve and the experimental data is already visible.
-We further perform a series of measurements of $Z$ with varying initial $T_F$.
-As shown in Fig.~\ref{fig2}, the resulting $Z$ exhibits a good linearity as a function of $\sqrt{T_F}$, with a slope of 0.074(12), in quantitative agreement with that from a single set of probing data.
-We mention that in contrast, the measurements and analysis in ref.~\cite{Partridge2005PRL} allows only one value of $Z$ for each interaction strength.
+The fitted slope yields $\eta=0.070 (1)$~K$^{-1/2}$, very close to the theory value 0.066~K$^{-1/2}$ at zero $T$.
+For comparison, exponential fitting clearly fails, as shown in Fig.~\ref{fig3}(b) below (open red diamonds), despite that the change in $Z_{cc}$ is only about 30\% during the molecular probing.
+We further perform a series of measurements of $Z_{cc}$ with varying initial $T_\text{F}$, as plotted in Fig.~\ref{fig2}, which exhibits a good proportionality between $Z_{cc}$ and $\sqrt{T_\text{F}}$, with a coefficient of 0.074(12)~K$^{-1/2}$, in quantitative agreement with that from a single set of probing data in the inset.
+In contrast, the measurements and analysis in Ref.~\cite{Partridge2005PRL} allows only one value of $Z_{cc}$ for each interaction strength.